Paleo Pumpkin Pop Tarts (And Vegan!)

 4. You can use either a real egg or a chia or flax egg in this pie dough.
 To make a flax egg, combine 1 Tbsp of ground flax (or chia) with 3 Tbsp of warm water.

-5. For the cream cheese frosting, I used Violife brand.
+5. For the cream cheese frosting, I use Miyoko's cream cheese.
 It has a great texture and mixes well for a vegan cream cheese frosting.
 Regular cream cheese will work too!

 6. For the powdered sugar, I always make my own unrefined powdered sugar by putting any granulated sweetener in a high speed blender for 30 seconds.
 Any powdered sugar works here.
 Granulated maple sugar or monkfruit I would suggest!